 You are reading The Voice, the e-mail newsletter of The Special Needs Alliance.
-This installment is a very moving, personal and true story from Special Needs Alliance member Barbara A. Isenhour of Seattle, Washington.
+This installment is a very moving, personal and true story from Special Needs Alliance member Barbara Isenhour, Esq. of Seattle, Washington.
 She has practiced law for over 33 years, focusing on the legal issues facing the elderly and disabled persons of all ages.
 Barbara was selected as one of the city's best attorneys in Seattle Magazine for three years and has been selected as a "Super Lawyer" in Law and Politics Magazine for the past five years.

 September 2008 - Vol. 2, Issue 16